Meeds-io/whitepaper/en/2-deeds.md

 Regular reward distributions occur as contributors in each Hub earn the points.
 Users automatically receive MEED (or other) tokens in their wallets.

 While MEED tokens are the standard form of reward, Hubs have the flexibility to offer different types of compensation.
 In that case, the protocol applies a nominal fee of 5%.
-This fee contributes to the Meeds treasury, playing a crucial role in maintaining the sustainability of the ecosystem.
+This fee contributes to the treasury of the DAO, playing a crucial role in maintaining the sustainability of the ecosystem.

 ## 2.6.
 The "Mintium" model – tokenizing work engagement